Cooperative Training of Fast Thinking Initializer and Slow Thinking Solver for Conditional Learning: Experiments

 If the category label of the testing image is unknown, we need to infer both $C$ and $X$ from $Y$.
 Since $C$ is a one-hot vector, in order to adopt a gradient-based method to infer $C$, we adopt a continuous approximation by reparametrizing $C$ using a softMax transformation on the auxiliary continuous variables $A$.
 Specifically, let $C = (c_k, k = 1, ..., K)$ and $A = (a_k, k = 1, ..., K)$, we reparametrize $C=v(A)$ where $c_k = \exp(a_k)/\sum_k' \exp(a_k')$, for $k = 1, ..., K$, and assume the prior for $A$ to be ${\rm N}(0, I_K)$.
 Then the Langevin dynamics for sampling $A \sim p(A|Y,X)$ iterates

 Figure \ref{fig:Style_transfer} shows 10 results of style transfer.
 For each testing image $Y$, we infer $X$ and $C$ by sampling $[X,C] \sim p(X,C|Y)$, which iterates (1) $X \sim p(X|Y,C)$, and (2) $C=v(A)$ where $A \sim p(A|Y,X)$, with randomly initialized $X$ and $C$.
-We then fix the inferred latent vector $X$, change the category label $C$, and generate images from the combination of $C$ and $X$ by the learned models.
-This demonstrates the disentanglement of style from category.
+We then fix the inferred latent vector $X$, change the category label $C$, and generate images from the combination of $C$ and $X$ by the learned initializer.
+This experiment demonstrates the effectiveness of our model in style and category disentanglement.